-Imported food, feed and relevant products Qualifying Criteria for Option (please note the use of each option will only be considered when one or more of the criteria apply) No Action Products from the member states will not routinely be examined and no enforcement action is likely to be taken.
+Imported food, feed and relevant products Qualifying Criteria for Option (please note the use of each option will only be considered when one or more of the criteria apply) No Action Enforcement action will not be considered where there is no risk to public health from imported food, feed or food contact materials.
 Document Check Document checks will be carried out in accordance with the requirements of legislation relevant to the products being introduced through Tees Port.
 Identity Check Identity checks will be carried out in accordance with the requirements of legislation relevant to the products being introduced through Tees Port.
-Particular attention shall be given where officers suspect non- compliance is likely.
+Particular attention shall be given where officers suspect non-compliance is likely.
 A risk-based approach shall be taken.
 Physical Check Physical checks will be carried out in accordance with the requirements of legislation relevant to the products being introduced through Tees Port.
 Particular attention shall be given where officers suspect non-compliance is likely.
 A risk-based approach shall be taken.
-Deferred examination Deferred examination to other Local Authorities will not apply to foods not of animal origin subject to enhanced import controls.
-The decision to defer examination will only be made in exceptional circumstances and where RTPHA considers there is a valid reason for deferral.
-Detention / Notices Food and feed that fails to comply with food/feed safety requirements shall be detained pending special treatment, destruction, re- dispatching outside the EU or use for other purposes.
+Deferred examination The decision to defer examination will only be made in exceptional circumstances and where RTPHA considers there is a valid reason for deferral.
+Detention / Notices Food and feed that fails to comply with food/feed safety requirements shall be detained pending the outcome of a consultation with the agent/importer.
+Agreements will then be made on outcome of the consignment, such as special treatment, destruction, re-dispatching to the country of origin, or use for other purposes.
 Notices shall be served in accordance with the relevant legislation relating to the food or feed imported through Tees Port.
 Simple caution Simple Cautions will be used under the following circumstances: To deal quickly and simply with less serious offences.
 To divert offenders where appropriate from appearing in criminal courts.
 To reduce the likelihood of re-offending.
-Simply cautions are issued in accordance with Home Office Circular 30/2005.
+Simply cautions are issued in accordance with government guidance.
 Prosecution Prosecutions will be taken under the following circumstances: The offence is serious.
 There is a poor history of compliance.
 There has been a failure to comply with a statutory notice or there has been a repetition of a breach that was subject to a simple caution.
 False information has been supplied wilfully, or there has been an intent to deceive, in relation to a matter which gives rise to significant risk.
 Officers have been intentionally obstructed in the lawful course of their duties.

 Public Health Controls Qualifying Criteria for Option (please note the use of each option will only be considered when one or more of the criteria apply) No Action Public health enforcement options shall not be considered where there is no risk to public health.
 Inspection Ships not requiring a ship sanitation certificate shall be subject to risk based inspection and enforcement action taken in accordance with the Food Law Code of Practice, the general enforcement policy, and the International Health Regulations.
 The service of statutory notices shall be in accordance with the food safety and food standards enforcement policy and in consultation with the Maritime and Coast Guard Agency and the Food Standards Agency.
 Ship Sanitation Exemption Certificate Such certificates shall be issued where conditions on a vessel are compliant with international health regulations.
-Ship Sanitation Control Certificate Such certificates shall be issued where conditions on a vessel are non- compliant with international health regulation.
+Ship Sanitation Control Certificate Such certificates shall be issued where conditions on a vessel are non-compliant with international health regulation.